Efficient Radiofrequency Sensing with Fluorescence Encoding: Results Discussion

 Thus far, our analysis has focused on detecting the presence of a target signal, \emph{i.e.,} measuring the power spectral density.
 However, measuring signals in a phase-sensitive manner is essential for many RF applications.
+Here, we demonstrate that - with an appropriate reference or foreknowledge of the spectral structure - phase-sensitive responses can be measured, extending previous demonstrations of absolute-value spectral density detection \cite{barryOpticalMagneticDetection2016}.

-In principle, the relative phase between signals in a multi-tone experiment can be trivially extracted from the complex Fourier transform of the signal.
+In principle, the relative phase between signals in a multi-tone experiment can be extracted from the complex Fourier transform of the signal.
 However, this requires one continuous fluorescence time series, which is technically challenging when long averaging times are required: clock stability, periodic re-optimization of the fluorescence signal, and even computer memory constraints limit the length of a single time series.
 To circumvent these limitations, we introduce an approach that enables us to coherently average multiple datasets by introducing a reference signal.
+For an arbitrary signal of the form: